You-Gao/Blog/_work/2024-10-09-performing-archives.md

 ## Performing Archives

-The most abstract but still functional definition of archives is any "concept" with a "history" in relation to material(s).
+The most abstract but still functional definition of archives is any "*concept*" with a "*history*" in relation to material(s).
 That is, the fundamental pieces that make an archive are a memory function and a historical function, with material as its conduit, whether it be practices, actions, or objects.[^6][^7] For example, the Ginkgo tree near the Chapel is a part of an archive of place.
 Whether that be UVA, Charlottesville, or the USA, the Ginkgo tree is a part of each archives of place.
 In my definition, I say materials and not bodies because, to me, an archive encapsulates a collection of usually extracted, externalized knowledge.
 Going back to Diana Taylor, she also wrote:[^1]

-> "The fact that archival memory succeeds in separating the source of "knowledge" from the knower—in time and/or space —leads to comments, such as de Certeau's, that it is "expansionist" and "immunized against alterity''"
+> "The fact that archival memory succeeds in separating the source of "*knowledge*" from the knower—in time and/or space —leads to comments, such as de Certeau's, that it is "*expansionist*" and "immunized against alterity''"

 The strongest implication from the definition is that there is a normalizing force in archives and archival knowledge.
 A lot of the readings we covered throughout the class talk about how the archives are misused as tools that legitimize narratives.
 Epistemological violence is a word often used when questioning an archive because of how they were shaped.
 Knowledge production, and especially storage of knowledge, is socially implicated.
 That is why we covered concepts like refugee epistemology, the repertoire, and visceral logics precisely because archives, for better or worse, are created and interfaced with by people.
 In asking and answering, "What is an archive?"
 I ask myself, "What are archives?" and from class, the answer is that archives have been historically/presently tools that legitimize and reify logics of ideological dogmatism.